loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 #### Step 2 :

-Creating  a model to store values in our database.
+Creating  a model and adding the respective fields.
 This was followed by creating a super user and running migration scripts.
 This was followed by creating a form to get user input.
 This was fairly easy.
 I found it easy to navigate through the documentation and get the desired result.

 #### Step 3 :

 Creating the result view.

+#### Step 4 :

+This involved writing the helper function to perform all the analysis on the web page.
+I wrote separate functions for each of the fields that needed to be determined.

+#### Step 5 :

+Setting up the cache.

+#### Step 6:

+After the cache was setup, I moved towards writing the unit tests for my web application.